WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 ### Scenario

-You need to plan the IP address assignment for each North American branch office.
-Your IP addressing scheme must meet the following requirements:
+You need to plan the IP address assignment for each North American branch office, and your IP addressing scheme must meet the following requirements:

 - Wired and wireless clients must be assigned IP addresses from different IP address ranges.

 - Each branch office location should have dedicated IP address ranges.

-- Keep subnets in branch office locations as simple as possible.
+- Subnets in branch-office locations must be as simple as possible.

-- Ensure that branch office subnets have IP addresses for all potential wired and wireless clients that might request an IP address.
+- Branch-office subnets must have IP addresses for all potential wired and wireless clients that might request an IP address.

-The main task for this exercise is as follows:
+The main task for this exercise is:

 1. Plan the IPv4 implementation.

 ### Task 1: Plan the IPv4 implementation

-1. How will you determine the number of IP addresses required for each location?
+1. How will you determine the number of IP addresses that each location requires?

-   > **Answer**: The key factors for this exercise are the number of systems per location and the requirements.
+   > **Answer**: This exercise's key factors are the number of systems per location and the requirements.

-2. How do the laptops that have both wired and wireless network adapters affect the number of IP addresses required?
+2. How do laptops with both wired and wireless network adapters affect the number of IP addresses required?

    > **Answer**: There is a requirement for all potential wired and wireless clients to have addresses.
 Having clients that could potentially be either wired or wireless will increase the number of required addresses.

-3. What is the simplest subnet class to use when planning an IP addressing scheme for each of the North America branch locations?
+3. What is the simplest subnet class to use when planning an IP addressing scheme for each North America branch location?

    > **Answer**: The starting point for each location would be to use /24 subnets.

 4. In the Houston office, what is the number of potential wired and wireless clients?

-   > **Answer**: There are 400 potential wired clients (300 desktops and 100 laptops), and 150 potential wireless clients (100 laptops and 50 tablets).
+   > **Answer**: There are 400 potential wired clients (300 desktops and 100 laptops) and 150 potential wireless clients (100 laptops and 50 tablets).

 5. In the Houston office, how many /24 subnets are required for wired connections?
 How many are required for wireless?

-   > **Answer**: Two /24 subnets would be the minimum required for wired connections (each /24 supports a maximum of 253 clients + 1 gateway).
+   > **Answer**: Two /24 subnets is the minimum required for wired connections (each /24 supports a maximum of 253 clients + 1 gateway).
 One /24 subnet would suffice for the potential wireless clients.

-6. In the Mexico City office, what is the number of potential wired and wireless clients?
+6. In the Mexico City office, what's the number of potential wired and wireless clients?

-   > **Answer**: There are 150 potential wired connections (100 desktops and 50 laptops), and 70 potential wireless connections (70 laptops and 20 tablets).
+   > **Answer**: There are 150 potential wired connections (100 desktops and 50 laptops) and 70 potential wireless connections (70 laptops and 20 tablets).

 7. In the Mexico City office, how many /24 subnets are required for wired connections?
 How many for wireless?

    > **Answer**: One /24 subnet would be required for the wired connections, and one /24 subnet for the potential wireless connections.

-8. In the Portland office, what is the number of potential wired and wireless clients?
+8. In the Portland office, what's the number of potential wired and wireless clients?

-   > **Answer**: There are 175 potential wired connections (100 desktops and 75 laptops), and 225 potential wireless connections (75 laptops and 150 tablets).
+   > **Answer**: There are 175 potential wired connections (100 desktops and 75 laptops) and 225 potential wireless connections (75 laptops and 150 tablets).

 9. In the Portland office, how many /24 subnets are required for wired connections?
 How many for wireless?

    > **Answer**: One /24 subnet would be required for the potential wired connections, and one /24 subnet would be required for the potential wireless connections.

-10. Given the assigned IP range of 172.16.20.0/24 – 172.16.52.0/24 for wired clients, which subnets will you use for the Houston, Mexico City, and Portland offices?
+10. Given the assigned IP range of 172.16.20.0/24 to 172.16.52.0/24 for wired clients, which subnets will you use for the Houston, Mexico City, and Portland offices?

     > **Answer**: Answers will vary.
 One possible option is:
     >